JanThorbecke/MPIcourse/HelloWorld/README.txt

 `MPI_Finalize` is used to clean up the MPI environment.
 No more MPI calls can be made after this one.

-To run a MPI program you have to use mpirun:
+To run a MPI program you can use srun:

-mpirun -np #number_of_tasks ./a.out
+srun -np #number_of_tasks --mem-per-cpu=1G ./a.out

+srun -n2 --mem-per-cpu=1G ./version_test